-Kapunda is a friendly country ideally situated between the Clare and Barossa Valleys.
+Kapunda is a friendly country town ideally situated between Clare and Barossa Valleys.
 The town exudes a pleasant appeal, which, in part, emanates from the ornate, well-preserved, main precinct buildings.
 Stay and have lunch at one of the historic hotels, bakeries or cafe’s.
 Local accommodation and most community services are available also.
 Kapunda is an RV friendly town.

 Pick up a Heritage Trail map from the Kapunda Visitor Information Centre situated in the Main Street.